martinlynge/bit-docs/content/docs/conf-config.md

 next: conf-analytics.html
 ---

-Bit's general configuration affects communication with the hub.
+Bit's general configuration affects your communication with the hub.

-## Config command
+## Config commands

-All configs are set using the [config](/docs/cli-config.html) command.
+All configs are sets using the [config](/docs/cli-config.html) command.

 ## General configuration